vaperion/blade/README.md

 # Blade

+:warning: Blade only supports Java 8-11 due to the use of reflection!

 Blade is an easy-to-use command framework based on annotations.
 It currently only supports Bukkit, but it can be easily extended to more platforms.
 To use Blade, you simply have to include it as a dependency and shade it into your final jar.